nlohmann/json/README.md

 };
 ```

-Note that in all these cases, you never need to "tell" the compiler which JSON value you want to use.
-If you want to be explicit or express some edge cases, the functions `json::array` and `json::object` will help:
+Note that in all these cases, you never need to "tell" the compiler which JSON value type you want to use.
+If you want to be explicit or express some edge cases, the functions [`json::array`](https://nlohmann.github.io/json/classnlohmann_1_1basic__json_aa80485befaffcadaa39965494e0b4d2e.html#aa80485befaffcadaa39965494e0b4d2e) and [`json::object`](https://nlohmann.github.io/json/classnlohmann_1_1basic__json_aa13f7c0615867542ce80337cbcf13ada.html#aa13f7c0615867542ce80337cbcf13ada) will help:

 ```cpp
 // a way to express the empty array []